-The Latest: Mass held on 25th anniversary of WTC bombing
+The Latest: Moment of silence marks WTC bombing anniversary

 NEW YORK – The Latest on the anniversary of the 1993 World Trade Center bombing (all times local):